Healthy Homes Assessment Kilbirnie

 Healthy Homes Assessment Services

-Did you have any idea that the Healthy Homes Standards came into effect on the 1st of July 2021?
-Landlords are now required to make sure their Kilbirnie rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy, and all private rentals are required to be completely compliant by 1 July 2024.
+Did you not know that Healthy Homes Standards came into effect on the 1st July 2021?
+Landlords must ensure their Kilbirnie rental properties meet the minimum Healthy Homes Standards within 90 days of a renewed or new tenancy and all private rental properties are required to be completely certified by 1 July 2024.

 The subjects covered in the Healthy Homes Standards are:

-We will evaluate your rental property to check whether it meets NZ Healthy Homes and Residential Tenancy Acts requirements.
-Following the assessment, we’ll advise you or your property manager of the tasks required. requirements to be done, and provide the report with all the details required for your tenancy agreement’s Healthy Home Statement of Compliance.
+We can assess your rental property and determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
+After the assessment, we will advise you or your property manager of the tasks required. requirements to be completed and offer the report with all the necessary information for your tenancy agreement’s Healthy Home Statement of Compliance.

-Inability to meet the standards of the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and any landlord found not following the rules could be subject to fines of as much as $7,200 and additional healthy homes relevant fines.
+Inability to meet the standards in the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and landlords who are not in compliance could face fines of as much as $7,200 and additional healthy homes associated fines.

 Call Now (04) 280 6777